MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 * Please note that tasks’ positions can't be saved on canvas.
 Whenever a new task is added, all tasks on the canvas will be reset to their default positions.
 * Keyboard interactions aren't supported.
 * Dragging link on the canvas isn't supported.
-* Creation of Report and Dataflow Gen2 from tasks aren't supported in task flowa.
+* Creation of Report and Dataflow Gen2 from tasks aren't supported in task flows.

 ## Related content